 Empress of Australia, Morts Bay

 Operated by Australian National Line, it provided a ferry serice between Sydney and Hobart via Devonport and Burnie between 1962 and 1972.
-The ferrys Sydney terminal was a Morts Bay, Balmain, alongside the site of Morts Dock.
-The ramp giving motor vehicle entry to the ships rear door is still in place on Morts Bay, as is a concrete wharf used to board the ship and load supplies.
+The ferry's Sydney terminal was in Morts Bay, Balmain, alongside the site of Morts Dock.
+The foundations and frames of two ramps that gave motor vehicle entry through the ship's rear door are still in place on Morts Bay, as is a concrete wharf on Morts Bay.

 The Empress had a gross weight of 12,037 tonnes, and was the largest vessel of this type in the world when built while its route was one of the longest open water routes in the world for a vessel of this type.
 It could carry 250 passengers, 51 cars and 33 semi trailers (or 91 cars and 16 trucks) and travelled at an average speed of 17.5 knots.
 Empress of Australia sailed between Sydney and Hobart three times each fortnight.
 Trade never reached expectations, and in 1972, the vessel was transferred to the Melbourne-Devonport run, replacing the Princess of Tasmania which was sold.
 The passenger ccapacity was increased to some 450, with the addition of about 200 seats, for the Melbourne-Devonport overnight service.
 Empress of Australia was sold 1985 after 20 years of service, and renamed Royal Pacific.
 She sank in the Malacca Strait, in 1991 after colliding with a Taiwanese fishing vessel.